carterwsmith/se23-project2/README.md

 You will also need to create a `src/.env` file containing a `GITHUB_ACCESS_TOKEN` variable with `repo:status` permission to set the commit status.

 To run tests locally, run `python -m pytest` from the root directory.

 ## Testing

-Features were tested with one positive test case per item being tested
+Features were tested with one positive test case per item being tested.

 ### Essence
 Our group's adherence to the [Essence Standard](https://www.omg.org/spec/Essence/1.2/PDF) is documented in `essence.md`.

 ## License